ichrak-eddor/Securinets-hardware-minCTF-ISI/README.md

 First we need to understand the message length

-The time scale ends in 48 wich menas 48/8= 6 because it's a UTF-8 enconding
+The time scale ends in 48 wHich menas 48/8= 6 because it's a UTF-8 encoding

 which means there is 6 letters